 ENT Injuries in Cycling Accidents: Expert Answers with Anthony Robinson ENT

-Cycling accidents can lead to a range of serious injuries, many of which affect the ear, nose, and throat (ENT) area.
+Cycling accidents can lead to a range of severe head injuries, many of which affect the ear, nose, and throat (ENT) area.
 These injuries are often complex and can significantly impact a cyclist’s quality of life, affecting everything from breathing and hearing to balance and even appearance.
 To help our clients understand these potential impacts, we consulted Anthony Robinson ENT, an expert in ENT injuries.
 In this Q&A, Mr. Robinson shares his insights on the most common ENT injuries in cycling accidents, their causes, and potential preventive measures.

 ENT Injuries in Cycling Accidents: Expert Q&A with Anthony Robinson ENT